 The Uniform Law Commission also created UETA (Uniform Electronic Transactions Act) in 1999 to offer a legal foundation for the use of electronic signatures on a state-by-state basis in addition to the ESIGN Act.
 The legality of e-signatures is described in relation to transferable records, automated transactions, and record keeping, among other things.
 48 US states have ratified UETA.

 Note: Business, governmental affairs, and e-commerce transactions are all covered under the UETA and the ESIGN Act.
-They do not, however, apply to documents like wills, marriage licences, death certificates, birth certificates, codicils, and testamentary trusts (as specified under section 103 of the ESIGN act).
+They do not, however, apply to documents like wills, marriage licenses, death certificates, birth certificates, codicils, and testamentary trusts (as specified under section 103 of the ESIGN act).

 Several states adopted the UETA act to ensure uniformity in the use of e-signs and electronic records.
 The use of electronic signatures is a legal way to digitally secure approval of documents, contracts, or a set of documents.